plivo/sharq/README.md

 SharQ
 =======

-SharQ is an rate limited API queueing system built using [Redis](http://redis.io).
+SharQ is a flexible rate limited queueing system built using [Redis](http://redis.io).
 SharQ is the core library that powers the [SharQ Server](https://github.com/plivo/sharq-server).

 ## Installation